jdonaldson/golgi/Readme.md

 by `Router`.
 This method manages the lookup of the right function on Router, and invokes the function there.

-Note that we passed the path in as an array.
-Golgi requires the path to be split into component parts and passed manually.
-This step is done to avoid duplication (some platforms provide this info automatically), and to provide flexibility (Path delimiter specification and tokenization is left to upstream libraries).

 # Fully Typed Path Arguments

 The next step is to do something useful with the API, such as accepting typed